Lea DeLaria: Career

 DeLaria's stand-up career began in 1982 when she moved to San Francisco and performed raunchy stand-up comedy in the Mission District.
 Discussing her stand-up, Delaria says, "This is who I am, when I'm up there.
 This is it.
 I'm a big butch dyke.
 That's who I am.
 And I'm a friendly one.
 I'm a big butch dyke with a smile on my face."

-In 1986, DeLaria directed "Ten Percent Revue", a musical revue with songs related to homosexuality and most of which reflect pride in being gay.
-"Ten Percent Revue" was performed in Boston, San Francisco, Provincetown, Philadelphia, and Atlanta.
+In 1986, DeLaria directed Ten Percent Revue, a musical revue written by Tom Wilson Weinberg that celebrates gay and lesbian culture.
+Ten Percent Revue was performed in Boston, San Francisco, Provincetown, Philadelphia, and Atlanta.
 Many shows were sold out.

-In 1988, DeLaria starred in "Dos Lesbos", a musical comedy about two lesbians dealing with the issues of living together.
+From 1987 to 1989, DeLaria starred in Dos Lesbos, a musical comedy about two lesbians dealing with the issues of living together.
 The show received very favorable reviews nationwide.

-DeLaria starred in "Girl Friday: We're Funny That Way", a musical comedy, in 1989.
+DeLaria conceived, wrote, directed and starred in Girl Friday: We're Funny That Way, a musical comedy, in 1989.
+The show won the 1989 Golden Gull for Best Comedy Group in Provincetown, Massachusetts.

 When DeLaria appeared on The Arsenio Hall Show in 1993, she was the first openly gay comic to appear on a late-night talk show.
 While appearing on the show, DeLaria said, "Hello everybody, my name is Lea DeLaria, and it's great to be here, because it's the 1990s!
 It's hip to be queer!
 I'm a big dyke."
 DeLaria later said she had been told that she should not have used the term dyke on the air.
 Hall later defended her, saying, "If she wants to call herself a dyke, that's her business."

 In December 1993, DeLaria hosted Comedy Central's Out There, the first all-gay stand-up comedy special.